cn-uofbasel/p2p-basel/index.markdown

 1. Which day(s) do you plan to attend?
 2. Do you plan to give a talk?
 Which topic?
 3. Will you attend the Paper Museum activity?
-4. Any initiative you would like to share?
+4. Any initiative in helping run the event you would like to share?

 ### Sponsoring